Q: I work full time and it is often hard to set an appointment with the veterinarian. Do you have late hours or Saturday hours available?

 Q: Do you perform surgery at your clinic?

 A: We do many types of surgeries right here at the clinic.
 We have the ability to perform many soft tissue as well as some orthopedic procedures.

 Q: We live in the mountains and are a considerable distance from town.
 Do you service this area?

 When we do come up to the mountains on an emergency basis we are usually out of range of communication cell phone and pager, and therefore cannot service any other emergency that might arise with the rest of our clients.
-Thus, the doctor on call must rely upon having a "back up" emergency doctor in order to respond with ambulatory service to the mountains.
-The emergency service EMS provides for Client Advantage Members generally falls into two categories - In clinic priority emergency services and Ambulatory, or "farm call" priority emergency services.
+The emergency service EMS provides for Client Advantage Members generally falls into two categories – In clinic priority emergency services and Ambulatory, or “farm call” priority emergency services.
 We provide Advantage Members with priority in clinic emergency services 7 days a week, 24 hours per day, 365 days each year.
-However, our priority emergency service for ambulatory or "farm call" emergencies is subject to the limitations practice coverage as stated above.
-We will still prioritize your call by being available on an in clinic basis.
+However, our priority emergency service for ambulatory or “farm call” emergencies is subject to the limitations practice coverage as stated above.
+We will still prioritize your call by being available on an in-clinic basis.